petertorelli/adventofcode/README.md

 Day 24.2 can eat it.
 Keeping track of all the variables, superscripts, subscripts, and signs was just annoying.

-Day 25 I created a Graphviz Dotty file and ran Force Directed analysis in Gephi until the three paths appeared.
-I'm pretty sure a Force-Directed graph algorithm in Perl would be DOG SLOW.
+Day 25 I wrote a force-directed graph plotter and observed when the clusters formed, then extracted the longest edges and re-ran the coalesce code.